NC Cardinal Support and Staff Education

 Every one of the line items on a PO have to be linked to a bib in the catalog, otherwise you will be unable activate the PO.
 This line item is already linked to the catalog:

-Items already linked to the catalog have a hyperlink named "catalog" next to the line item number.
+Items already linked to the catalog have a hyperlink named "catalog" under the "Estimated Price."

 While this line item is not linked: